How To Stay Open When Your Doors Are Closed

 Here are some ways our clients are connecting with their visitors right now:

 The Tampa Bay History Center was just about to open their new exhibit about the history of wrestling when the coronavirus hit and derailed their plans.
 But they pressed on and instead hosted a video event on Facebook, giving the public a chance to see the exhibit up close and personal (well, as personal as you can get right now).
-You can check it out here!
-They have many other virtual tours available on their website as well.
+You can check it out They have many other available on their website as well.

 A quick google search for ‘virtual tours’ will bring you lots of options.